vinc/vinc.cc/src/bonsai/calendar.html.md

   - Rhododendron indicum: after flowering

 - Propagating
-  - Rhododendron indicum: after flowering (cuttings)
+  - Acer palmatum: end of the month (from cuttings)
-  - Chaenomeles japonica chojubai: end of month (cuttings)
+  - Chaenomeles japonica chojubai: end of month (from cuttings)
+  - Rhododendron indicum: after flowering (from cuttings)

 ## July